inferno-collection/Docs/docs/resources/flares/developers/flare-types.md

 :::warning
 Do not rename the model, either here or the actual model file, unless you know what you are doing (this means you've updated the `ytyp` file!).
-The model name is not shown in the menu or anywhere else in-game, and can be kept the same even if the textures have been replaced and the `name` changed.
+The model name is not shown anywhere in-game, and can be kept the same even if the textures have been replaced and the `name` changed.
 :::

 ## Default Flare Types